smily342/project-portfolio/instructions.md

 ## Tips on how to work with this project

 - Begin with forking and cloning the repo as usual.
 Since there is no starter code this week, you must create it by utilising [Vite](https://www.notion.so/Vite-15cd27c673d14033a1aae2d63dd37b04?pvs=21) → `npm create vite@latest my-portfolio --template`
-- Before starting the coding, consider what components you need and break the design into reusable and manageable pieces.
+- Before starting the coding, consider what components you need and break the design up into reusable and manageable pieces.
 Has your team already created some components during the team session?
-Great—use them!
+Great — use them!
 - Consider how you will get the data, e.g. the projects and articles.
 Do you want to go with JSON files all the way (see `projects.json` as an example), or do you want to go with the stretch goal that uses the GitHub API to get all projects?
 - When picking colours, remember to consider accessibility so that the contrast is sufficient.
 - Remember that your portfolio will continue to evolve and grow as you progress in your coding journey.
 Happy coding!